ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 <a name="elements-look-and-feel"></a>
 #### Look And Feel
-Describe the game's aesthetic and game feel with precise vocabulary, for example:
+Describe the aesthetics and feel of the game using specific vocabulary, e.g:

 1. Retro: The game should have a low-res, retro look with abstract visuals.
-2. Surreal: The ecosystem of this game should feel very strange and dream-like, and the visuals of the game overall should reflect that.
+2. Surreal: The game world should feel very alien and strange, and the overall visuals of the game should reflect that.
-3. Squishy: The game should have a satisfying and organic game feel with lots of squishy animations.
+3. Squishy: The game should have a satisfying and organic feel with lots of squishy animations.

 <a name="elements-walkthrough"></a>
 #### Walkthrough
-Write a short second-preson walkthrough of an example play session.
-This should not be too long, but provides a good overview of the chronological *experience* of playing the game, without isolating and categorizing the individual game elements.
+Write a short second-person walkthrough of a sample play session.
+This should not be too long, but should provide a good overview of the chronological *experience* of playing the game, without isolating and categorizing individual game elements.

 <a name="elements-story"></a>
 #### Story
-Provide a first outline of the story.
-Key characters and plot points - from start to finish - should be worked out now, during Pre-Production (of course things can still change later on).
-Detailed writing will happen in the Production phase.
+Create an initial outline of the story.
+Key characters and plot points - from beginning to end - should be worked out now, during pre-production (of course, things may change later).
+Detailed writing will take place during the production phase.

 <a name="elements-player-actions"></a>
 #### Player Actions
-List and describe the core player actions and how they work specifically, including movement, combat actions, etc.
+List and describe the core player actions and how they work specifically, like movement, combat actions, etc.

 <a name="elements-environmental-interactions"></a>
 #### Environmental Interactions